June 17, 2019

 That sure beats being hunched over cradling your phone for hours!
 It’s amazing how such a small change can make such a big difference in the customer experience.

 Let's see how this can apply to a car wash.
-One of NoPileups’ first beta sites had a unique way of selling gift cards during the holidays.
+One of the first beta sites for NoPileups™ had a unique way of selling gift cards during the holidays.
 Instead of just providing a cardholder, they sold the cards in little jewelry boxes.
 It was a great way to make recipients feel like they were getting something really special.

 Car washes all do essentially the same things, but it’s HOW you do them that can give your wash that wow factor.